Past Continuous Tense - Structure, Uses & Examples

 Let's chat about the past continuous tense!
 This tense is all about actions that were happening at a specific moment in the past.
 Imagine you're describing what you were doing at a certain time yesterday, like "I was playing soccer" or "She was eating dinner."

-Here's the scoop: to form the past continuous tense, you use "was" or "were" followed by the base verb with "-ing" added to it.
+Here's the scoop: To form the past continuous tense, you use "was" or "were" followed by the base verb with "-ing" added to it.
 So instead of saying "I play," you say "I was playing."

 Now, why is this helpful?
 Well, lots of people search for info on grammar, English, or even language learning.
 But sometimes, finding explanations that are easy to understand can be tough because there's a lot of complex stuff out there.
 That's where we come in!